Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of hypernatremia (serum sodium concentration above 150 mmol / l):
+Causes of hypernatremia (serum sodium concentration above 150 mmol/L):

-- kidney diseases occurring with oliguria;
+- renal diseases accompanied by oliguria;

 - hypovolemic hypernatremia;